przemek83/penna-model/README.md

 TODO

 # Licensing
-Software is licenced under MIT licence.
+Software is released under the MIT license.

 The project uses the following open-source software:
 * Yaml-cpp is a YAML parser library for C++ with a MIT license (more info: https://github.com/jbeder/yaml-cpp),